-We have dishwashers, washing machines, dryers, microwave ovens, cell phones, DVRs, and numerous other devices to help us get more done quicker.
+We have dishwashers, washing machines, dryers, microwave ovens, and many other devices to help us get more done quicker.
 So why does it feel like you still have more to do than you have time?

 Maybe it’s how you’re using that time.
 If you’re watching 23-30 hours of TV a week, like the average American, that’s a lot of time you could be doing something else.
 Or maybe you’ve signed your kids up for every activity imaginable and you’re rushing around to 1-2 activities every night, trying to figure out how to get your older child to swim practice at 4:00 and pick up your youngest from karate across town at 4:30, all so you can get home, figure out what to make for dinner and head out to choir practice at 6:30.

-Maybe you struggle getting everyone out the door in the morning because lunches need to be made, you need to sign a permission slip for your son, your daughter needs help finding her soccer cleats for practice tonight, and you need to gather paperwork for an important meeting.
+Maybe you struggle to get everyone out the door in the morning because lunches need to be made, you need to sign a permission slip for your son, your daughter needs help finding her soccer cleats for practice tonight, and you need to gather paperwork for an important meeting.

 So how do you fix it?
 Can you?
 I’ll give you a few ideas to get started.
 Then read Laura Vanderkam’s 168 hours: You Have More Time Than You Think for even more.

 Start by keeping a time log.
-For 1 week, log everything you do and how long it takes you.
+For one week, log everything you do and how long it takes you.
 Once you know how you’re spending your time, you can identify things that you can change or tweak.
-I’m guessing this task will be eye opening.
+I’m guessing this task will be eye-opening.

-Don’t pack your schedules so full that there’s no room for emergencies, last minute changes or even spontaneity.
-Maybe each family member gets 1 activity per semester.
-Try having 1 day a week where no one is allowed to use technology unless you’re watching a movie together or ordering a pizza.
+Don’t pack your schedules so full that there’s no room for emergencies, last-minute changes, or even spontaneity.
+Maybe each family member gets one activity per semester.
+Have one day a week with no technology, unless you’re watching a moving together.
 Or if your family enjoys being so busy, see if you can share carpool duties with 1-2 other families so you’re not driving all the time.